cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## ComputeComposites

-The `ComputeComposites` function is a utility function used in both `GenerateProof` and `VerifyProof`.
+`ComputeComposites` is a utility function used in both `GenerateProof` and `VerifyProof`.

 ~~~